cockroachdb/docs/cockroach-commands.md

 ## Logging Flags

-By default, CockroachDB logs all messages and errors to files (see `--log-dir`) and copies errors with a severity of `ERROR` or higher to the standard error stream (see `--stderr-threshold`).
+By default, CockroachDB logs all messages and errors to files (see `--log-dir`) and copies errors with a severity of `ERROR` or higher to the standard error stream (see `--log-threshold`).

 Flag | Description
 -----|------------